-NAPLAN Testing Report 2017 - Years 3 & 5
+NAPLAN Testing Report 2018 - Years 3 & 5

 The National Assessment Program - Literacy and Numeracy tests, were administered to all students in Years 3 and 5.
-There were nine students in the Year 5 cohort and four students in the Year 3 cohort.
+There were 5 students in the Year 5 cohort and 9 students in the Year 3 cohort.
 NAPLAN assesses student achievement in reading, writing, spelling, grammar and punctuation, and numeracy.
 NAPLAN reports show the result of each child's performance compared to other Australian students in their year level, and the average score on the NAPLAN tests.
 These tests form just a part of a range of assessment tools and procedures to inform of each child's performance and achievement.
 School summary reports are provided for Years 3 and 5 in Literacy and Numeracy.

-Results for Year 3 students in 2017 were strong in Writing, with 100% of students achieving above the national minimum standard.
-Of the Year 3 cohort, 75% achieved above the National minimum standard in Spelling, Grammar and Punctuation, and Numeracy.
-In reading, 50% achieved above the national minimum standard.
+Results for Year 3 students in 2018 were strong in Writing, Reading and Spelling with 100% of students achieving above the national minimum standard.
+Of the Year 3 cohort, 88% achieved above the National minimum standard in Grammar and Punctuation, and 89% Numeracy.

-Year 5 students performed well in 2017 with 100% of students achieving the National minimum standard in Reading and Numeracy.
-Of the Year 5 cohort, 78% were above the National Minimum standard in Writing, Spelling, Grammar and Punctuation.
+Year 5 students performed well in 2018 with 100% of students achieving above the National minimum standard in Reading.
+Of the Year 5 cohort, 80% were above the National Minimum standard in Writing, Spelling, Grammar and Punctuation, and Numeracy.